 - Community non-profit organizations receive significantly more support from small businesses than from large corporations.

 - Locally owned businesses help define a place and give it a distinct flavor.
-The jillions of suburban shopping malls all look the same and have the same stores, but there's only one downtown business district and other unique shopping districts in any given city.
+The zillions of suburban shopping malls all look the same and have the same stores, but there are only one downtown business district and other unique shopping districts in any given city.